gumaerc-testorg/9.520-spring-2003/content/pages/syllabus.md

 Grading
 -------

-There will be two problem sets, a MATLAB® assignment, and a final project.
+There will be two problem sets, a MATLAB{{< sup "®" >}} assignment, and a final project.
 To receive credit, you must attend regularly, and put in effort on all problem sets and the project.

 Problem Sets
 ------------